 First sentence: delete “threaded”.

-After the first sentence insert the following new sentence: “Inner packagings shall have threaded closures or closures physically held in place by any means capable of preventing back-off or loosening of the closure by impact or vibration during transport.”.
+After the first sentence insert the following new sentence: “Inner packagings shall have threaded closures or closures physically held in place by any means capable of preventing back-off or loosening of the closure by impact or vibration during carriage.”.

-4.1.4.1, P404 In the introductory sentence, replace “3391, 3393 and 3461” by “3391 and 3393”.
+4.1.4.1, P404

 In (1), under “Inner packagings”: